-Each time that they donned their hoods and grabbed their spears, a ritual would begin, in which the wives, sisters, little brothers, and old ones, like himself, would stand in a circle around the hunters, dancing and singing as they waved their barbed spears.
+Each time that they donned their hoods and grabbed their spears, a ritual would begin, in which the wives, sisters, little brothers, and old ones, like himself, would stand in a circle around the hunters, dancing and singing as the hunters waved their barbed spears.
 As he looked down from the cliff, the ancient charade performed by his people filled him with nostalgia.
 And yet he was satisfied with the way things were.
 He had his time as a leader and hunter in the band.
 Now it was their turn.
 Soon a younger hunter would take his place, and, after being left behind as the band moved on, he would join his ancestors, whose spirits also followed the herds.

-The tactic of the Reindeer Hunters was an old trick used by bison and deer hunters throughout the Siberian taiga.
+The tactic of the hunters was an old trick used by bison and deer hunters throughout the Siberian taiga.
 A segment of the herd, as it spread out over the ground, would be singled out.
-As soon as the masquerading hunters had singled out enough games and completed their circle, they would begin slaughtering the reindeer trapped inside.
+As soon as the masquerading hunters had singled out enough games and completed their circle, they would begin slaughtering the caribou trapped inside.
 This time, however, the watchman could see the dreaded outline of a wolf pack in the horizon.
 Hidden on the other side of the great herd and with the wind blowing at their back, they were unaware of the hunters.
 They would, within the next few minutes, attack the weakest members on the far periphery, causing a stampede upon the unsuspecting men.
 Many good hunters had been gored and trampled in this way, turning a would-be success into a frightening rout.

 Realizing the difficult situation they were in, Cloud Mover stood up and waved cautiously to Three Stags.
 They would not see the wolves on the other side.
 Only he, high on his cliff, could see this threat.
 They would, as a consequence of his signal, lose this important opportunity to attack the herd.
-It would be much more difficult to sneak up on them the next time, if they were scattered by wolves, which was going to happen regardless of what he signaled or not.
+It would be much more difficult to sneak up on them the next time if they were scattered by wolves, which was going to happen regardless of whether he signaled or not.
 Confident that he was doing the right thing, however, he waved at Three Stags again and this time signaled with his hands, “Wolves are attacking the herd!”
 But at such a distance sign language, which in this case was the forefinger and small finger raised straight up, was useless.
 Carefully, to avoid spooking the herd, he threw pebbles at their feet, until finally one of his sons looked up.

 “What is father trying to do?”
 Running Calf whispered in disbelief.